KrauseFx/krausefx.com/data.md

       <ul>

-          <li>Not owning an apartment, and [living in Airbnbs as a nomad](/blog/one-year-nomad) I actually spent less money.
+          <li>Not owning an apartment, and <a href='/blog/one-year-nomad' target='_blank'>living in Airbnbs as a nomad</a> I actually spent less money.
 This was due to not having to buy any furniture, appliances, etc. but also because the number of items I could by for myself was limited, as everything was limited to be able to fit into 2 suitcases.</li>

           <li>Misc. subscriptions/expenses are adding up quickly</li>